I spoke to a salesperson, Marie over the phone who was very informative. She then sent me emails containing information afterward.

 Modular homes are built with the same materials as a stick built home, offer a controlled environment to assure a high quality construction, offer the same or more technological advances to improve the functionality, esthetics, and efficiencies of your home, offer the same financing options and rates as a stick built home, and the best part is that all of these benefits come at PRICES UP TO 25 PERCENT LESS per square foot than conventional site-built homes.

 Technological advances, evolutionary designs, and a focus on delivering quality homes that families can afford are the driving forces within the factory housing industry.
 Factories are offering more designs, floor plans, and options for homes that fit their needs and wants, at prices they can afford!
 Skyline for instance will build any home they have in a modular for not too much more than a manufactured!
-Skyline and Hallmark will both look at custom modular plans so we can help you build your custom home!
+Skyline will look at custom modular plans so we can help you build your custom home!

 Both factories when building a modular home have more flexibility in design in some regards because it doesn’t have to be complete when it leaves the factory.
 For instance, the home can be shipped from the factory without a completed roof.
 After the home is set on the site the custom rafters and trusses can be completed to achieve a truly custom stick built exterior architectural elevation.